Chlorophytum comosum: Cultivation

 Both cultivars have gained the Royal Horticultural Society's Award of Garden Merit (confirmed 2017).

+In 2021, 17 other cultivars were listed, including 'Bonnie', 'Green Bonnie' and 'Hawaiian'.

 Propagation

-Propagating Chlorophytum comosum commonly occurs through potting the plantlets, informally referred to as 'spiderettes', or 'pups', directly into potting soil attached to the main plant or cutting the running stems and then potting them.
+Propagating Chlorophytum comosum commonly occurs through potting the plantlets, informally referred to as 'spiderettes', or 'pups', directly into potting soil, or pumice, attached to the main plant or cutting the running stems and then potting them.

 Spider plants are easy to grow, being able to thrive in a wide range of conditions.
 They will tolerate temperatures down to 35 °F, but grow best at temperatures between 65 °F and 90 °F. Plants can be damaged by high fluoride or boron levels.

+Toxicity and effects on pets

 Spider plants are non-toxic to humans and pets, and are considered edible.

 Air purification

-The NASA Clean Air Study suggested that air plants were effective at removing common household air toxins formaldehyde and xylene; however, these results are not applicable to typical buildings, where outdoor-to-indoor air exchange already removes VOCs at a rate that could only be matched by the placement of 10–1000 plants/m^{2} of a building's floor space.
+The NASA Clean Air Study suggested that air plants were effective at removing common household air toxins formaldehyde and xylene; however, these results are not applicable to typical buildings, where outdoor-to-indoor air exchange already removes volatile organic compounds (VOCs) at a rate that could only be matched by the placement of 10–1000 plants/m^{2} of a building's floor space.

 The results also failed to replicate in future studies, with a 2014 review stating that: